influxdata/telegraf/plugins/outputs/bigquery/README.md

   ## Character to replace hyphens on Metric name
   # replace_hyphen_to = "_"
 ```

+Leaving `project` empty indicates the plugin will try to retrieve the project
+from the credentials file.

 Requires `dataset` to specify under which BigQuery dataset the corresponding
 metrics tables reside.